-With financial support from United Way, Accounting Aid Society was able to invest in the technology and training to set up several sites in 2017 and process 292 tax returns at drop-and-go sites.
-This year, with additional funding, their goal is to process 1,000 returns across 16 sites and will be available through the first week of April.
+With financial support from United Way, Accounting Aid Society was able to invest in the technology and training to set up several sites.
+These sites process hundreds of tax returns each year and are available through the first week in April.

 Click here to find all drop-and-go tax sites, or call United Way’s 2-1-1 helpline for information on this and other tax services.